Study examines outcomes of care at home for heart failure patients

 Clinical trial gives young pitcher a path back to baseball

 When Chance Shipley was finishing high school in Southern California, baseball defined his future.
-A pitcher with a college scholarship, he was training for the transition to collegiate athletics when he became seriously ill during winter break in December 2019.
-He was vomiting, exhausted and noticed ...
+A pitcher with a college scholarship, he was training for the transition to collegiate athletics when ...

 Mpox study reveals hidden infections may fuel spread